 This policy will be reviewed every two years by staff and governors in line with DFE, national and Church of England guidance.
 Parents and carers will be informed annually about any changes to the school's relationship and health education curriculum.
 There is no right for parents to withdraw their children from this curriculum as infant schools only teach relationships education

 Links to other policies:

-Behaviour management

-Anti-Bullying

-SMSC

-Safeguarding and child protection
+Behaviour management Anti-Bullying SMSC Safeguarding and child protection Teaching and learning Health and Safety Sun safety

-E-Safety

-Teaching and learning

-Health and Safety

-Drug and alcohol

-Sun safety

-Loss and bereavement